-In Florida, all companies must file an annual report to the Department of State in order to maintain an “active status”.
+All companies in Florida must file an annual report to the Department of State in order to maintain an “active status”.
 The Sunbiz Annual Report is required whether or not changes need to be made to entity details, and is due by May 1st every year.
-Reports filed after May 1st will incur a $400 late fee, so make sure to file on time!
+Reports filed after May 1st may incur a $400 late fee, so make sure to file on time!

 Document Number – your document number is the 6 or 12 digit number that was assigned to your entity upon your registration with the division of corporations.